 Next, you can switch from the related keyword tab to “analysis.”

 You might start by looking at the content ideas and questions for some inspiration to guide your topic.

 Next, you can check out the influencers.
-This is useful for YouTube keyword research because you can go check out the influencers on YouTube and other social media accounts to analyze their content.
+This is useful for YouTube keyword research because you can go check out any YouTube influencer and other social media accounts to analyze their content.

 100thMonkeyMushrooms looks like a promising choice.
 You could search for the creator on YouTube and sort their videos by most-popular again.